bachiraoun/fullrmc/README.md

 5. Selection of groups to perform moves can be done manually OR automatically, randomly OR NOT !!

 ## Next on the list
-* Creating specialized move generators such as axial, angular, torisonal, etc.
+* Creating molecular specialized move generators such as bondLength, bondsAngle, torsionAngle, etc.
 * Elements transmutation and atoms switching.